How to Create a Good Marketing Strategy

 Many marketers confuse these terms and even use them interchangeably, so it’s worth just taking a minute to understand how strategy, tactics, and plans relate to one another.
 I’ve seen many ‘marketing strategies’ produced that are actually just plans!

 Now I know that many of you will be thinking ‘so how does a digital marketing strategy fit into this’?
 The answer of course is that it’s fine to have a digital marketing strategy or content marketing strategy (or any other strategy) as long as they support the objectives of the overall marketing strategy that you are working to.
+This is multichannel marketing and is a essential to any strategy planning activity.

 Fundamentally, a marketing strategy enables you to clarify your unique business proposition and plan for all your marketing activities around it.
 A ‘go to market strategy’ if you like, or a ‘market penetration strategy’.